Fortune-Ndlovu/ActivityTracker/README.md

 There is very little CSS because my main mission was the functionality using JavaScript.

 ### JavaScript
-I have broken down the functionality into three simple stages.
+I have broken down the functionality into 3 simple stages.

 #### Stage 1
 I declared an empty array named sessions for storing objects that will be named session.